Fitting Saddles: Q&A and Case Discussions - Module 1

 .

 Kay has been a saddler for over 50 years.
 Initially working on the bench making saddles and bridles, she started to specialise in saddle fitting in the early ‘70s having seen the effect quite minor changes to the saddles had on her show jumping horses.
-She is a Master Saddler and was recently amongst the first group of people to be awarded the new qualification of Master Saddle Fitter from The Society of Master Saddlers (UK).
-Semi-retired from regular saddle work, she spends her time teaching and speaking on the subject of saddle fitting and is lead lecturer for the Society of Master Saddlers on their International Qualified Saddle Fitter courses.
+She is a Master saddler, Master Saddle Fitter and Fellow of the Society of Master Saddlers (UK) Ltd. She is also a Liveryman with The Worshipful Company of Saddlers.
+Semi-retired from regular saddle work, she spends her time teaching and speaking on the subject of saddle fitting, both in the UK and overseas.

 More InfoVeterinary Student